davidbarcons/types-per-minute/README.md

 - Oxygen saturation
 - Body temperature

+The variable font "TPM" is a 3-axes variable typeface for health data visualization, designed by Mrs. Sara Barcons (no copyright).

 These vital signs are collected with an arduino equipped with a MAX30102 sensor.
 We have written an arduino code "tpm_max30102.ino" to collect them.

 We make use of a python server "server.py" to read the vital signs from the arduino, processes them